lhauspie/front-exploration/webpack-sample/README.md

 Why everything was working well by using @babel/polyfill when it's not working with core-js ?!?!?!

 ## SASS

 The under-steroid CSS.

 I understand now why I eard some trolls about the JavaScript world that is moving too fast to follow.
-By following the tutorial, I h'av to install the `extract-text-webpack-plugin` dependency but I have a warning:
+By following the tutorial, I have to install the `extract-text-webpack-plugin` dependency but I have a warning:
 ```bash
 npm WARN deprecated extract-text-webpack-plugin@3.0.2: Deprecated.
 Please use https://github.com/webpack-contrib/mini-css-extract-plugin
 npm WARN extract-text-webpack-plugin@3.0.2 requires a peer of webpack@^3.1.0 but none is installed.
 You must install peer dependencies yourself.